Prem-Kowshik/MNIST-NeuralNetwork/README.md

 ### Forward Propagation

-1. **Input Processing**: Flatten 28×28 images to 784-dimensional vectors
+1. **Input Processing**: Read and process the data from the csv files
 2. **Hidden Layer Processing**: Apply linear transformation followed by ReLU activation
 3. **Output Generation**: Final linear layer followed by softmax for probability distribution